pchernya/Covid_Vaccine_US/README.md

 1) updated versions of all figures using most recent vaccination data
 2) links to interactive and clickable versions of the maps

-This repository will be updated weekly at the beginning of the week. **The ARCHIVED versions of figures are stored with 05162021 date in the title**.
+This repository will be updated weekly at the beginning of the week. **The ARCHIVED versions of figures are stored with the as-of date (e.g., 05162021, 05232021) in the title**.

 # May 30, 2021 UPDATE
 Cumulative percentage of residents with at least one dose of the COVID-19 vaccine by county and week, March 7, 2021 through May 30, 2021.
 Each panel is labelled using a two-letter US state abbreviation.
 Each point plotted represents data for a county at the end of a given week.
 Some overplotting may occur; this may lead to an appearance of darker colored points.